 Life Insurance Loans Pros and Cons

-We will address these pros and cons within the context of this article but for brevity’s sake, here are some pros and cons of life insurance policy loans within the context of a non-direct recognition mutual company.
+We will address these pros and cons within the context of this article but for brevity’s sake, here are some pros and cons of life insurance policy loans within the context of a mutual life insurance company.

 - Your money continues to grow income tax free in your policy based on cash value guarantees and potential dividends